 Owen’s Corning (OC) 30-year architectural / dimensional / laminate shingles cost $30.95 per bundle.
 The 3-tab shingle is $27.95 per bundle.
 Some special color options in 30 year architectural shingles go for about $34.23.

-We want to make a point that these prices may be out of date at the time we write this article, and I will be calling my suppliers to verify current roofing prices.
-You should know that most roofing contractors go through roofing suppliers, and not national home improvement chains when they buy roofing materials.
+We want to make a point that these prices may be out of date at the time we write this article, and I will be calling my suppliers to verify the current prices.
+You should know that most contractors go through roofing suppliers, and not national home improvement chains, when they buy materials.
 We, on the other hand, specialize in installing metal roofing materials (and metal roofing prices vary a lot, especially compared to asphalt shingles), as well as PVC flat roofing, and therefore are not always current on the asphalt shingles prices.

 This is a very good question and I will give you my opinion on this, along with roofing manufacturers’ and suppliers’ reasoning.

-On top of that, with multiple devastating tornadoes ravaging the south and mid-west, there were many damaged roofs, and now the demand for roofing materials is also up.
-Here is what a roofing supplier has to say:
+On top of that, with multiple devastating tornados ravaging the south and midwest, there were many damaged roofs, and now the demand for roofing materials is also up.
+Here is what a supplier has to say:

-Basically we (both consumers / homeowners and roofing contractors alike) are being fed this nerve wrecking and tear-letting story of how the poor roofing manufacturers are struggling to keep prices down, but due to an unforeseen situation, they just have to raise them… oh well, as long as we keep buying, they will keep raising prices
+Basically we (both consumers / homeowners and contractors alike) are being fed this nerve ending and tear-letting story of how the “poor” manufacturers are struggling to keep prices down, but due to an unforeseen situation, they just have to raise them… oh well, as long as we keep buying, they will keep raising prices :(.

 To me, it is all one big scam, and unless national media jumps on this story, things will never change.